Temzcruise/Traffic-control-system/README.md

 # Traffic-control-system
-A java gui based application which simulates a traffic control system, aimed at targeting multithreading, concurrency, priority and more.
+A java based graphical user interface (GUI) application which simulates a traffic control system, aimed at simulating multithreading, concurrency, priority and more.